davidschober/recipes/index.md

 * Cover with foil and bake for 30 min in 400 degree oven
 * Remove foil and bake 10 more minutes

+## Gnocchi
+### Ingredients
+- 4 medium potatoes, cooked and riced
+- 1 t.
+Salt, 1 t.
+Pepper
+- 1 egg
+- 1 c.
+Flour

+### Directions

+- Cook the potatoes in their skin.
+Cool and rice
+- Add the rest of ingredients to the potatoes
+- Form a long rope of about a foot
+- Cut rope every one inch
+- Run each over a grater to form indentation; or use a fork
+- Cook in plenty of salted water
+- They are done when they come to the top
+- Serve with any sauce

 ## Gnocchi Verdi: Spinach and Ricotta Gnocchi
 ### Ingredients